inabikarilibrary/inalib/inapedia/players/chinese/dia.md

 Dia is a Chinese :cn: player, maining Nomash.
-He is considered the godfather of the Chinese community, and his aggressive yet methodical playstyle is known as the Chinese playstyle, which has been adopted by all the other Chinese players.
+He is considered the godfather of the Chinese community, and his aggressive yet methodical playstyle, known as the Chinese playstyle, has been adopted by all the other Chinese players.

 ## Achievements